 Where to find it?
 Hotel pick-up is included

 Tour operators: Hoi An Kayak Tours

-If you prefer to stay on dry land and love cycling, there are numerous tours on offer for all levels of fitness.
+If you prefer to stay on dry land and love cycling, there are numerous tours and activities on offer in Hoi An for all levels of fitness.
 They vary from easy-going, suitable for families, to long(er)-distance tours, and even several day excursions.
 You can ride up the Hai Van Pass, or ride through the countryside and end up at the water coconut palm village.
-You’ll soon find that pedalling through picturesque surroundings and along hidden trails has an immediate calming effect.
+As a result you’ll soon find that pedalling through picturesque surroundings and along hidden trails has an immediate calming effect.

-Hidden Hint: Some of these tours are seasonal, so make sure you check availability with operators beforehand.
+Hidden Hint: Some of these activities and tours in Hoi An are seasonal, so make sure you check availability with operators beforehand.